Marijuana Addiction Treatment

 Clearbrook’s Marijuana Addiction Treatment Program

-At the drug and alcohol rehab Clearbrook Treatment Centers, we have been treating marijuana addiction since 1972.
+At Clearbrook Treatment Centers, we have been treating marijuana addiction since 1972.
 When a patient is first admitted into our program, they will be evaluated by our medical staff.
-This is done to ensure that each patient safety as they undergo withdrawal symptoms.
-Many would like to believe that marijuana does not have its own set of detox symptoms.
-They are wrong.
-When a person stops using marijuana abruptly, they can experience feelings of agitation, anxiety, loss of appetite, insomnia, and obsession and craving.
+This is done to ensure that each patient safety as they undergo marijuana addiction treatment.
+Many would like to believe that marijuana does not have its own set of detox symptoms; however, they are wrong.
+When a person stops using marijuana abruptly, they can experience feelings of agitation, anxiety, loss of appetite, insomnia, and craving.

-Once each patient completes detoxification, they will then follow a customized inpatient program, which focuses on one-on-one therapy, small groups, relapse prevention education, family education and an introduction to the 12-step philosophy and local meetings.
+Once a patient completes detoxification, they will then follow a customized inpatient program, which focuses on one-on-one therapy, small groups, relapse prevention education, family education, and an introduction to the 12-step philosophy and local meetings.
 Our Pennsylvania treatment center provides support for every step of marijuana addiction treatment.

 Our dedicated and knowledgeable staff is available 24 hours a day to answer your questions regarding our marijuana addiction treatment program and how we can best serve you.

-You are not alone and help is available.
+You are not alone, and help is available.
 The best rehabs in PA are waiting to help.
 Contact us today to learn more.